rupam-kundu/business-contacts-management-application/README.md

 # business-contacts-management-application-client

-This is the front-end of a Business Contacts Management Application developed using jQuery, Bootstrap and Python and hosted on Amazon Web Services.
-The web application is available at https://master.d1yr56e4jwdgat.amplifyapp.com/.
+This is a Business Contacts Management Application developed using jQuery, Bootstrap and Python and hosted on Amazon Web Services.
+The web application is available at https://master.d1yr56e4jwdgat.amplifyapp.com.